 The Flight into Egypt is a painting by Cavaliere d’Arpino (Giuseppe Cesari) located in the Borghese Gallery in Rome.
-It is oil on panel with 45 x 33 cm dimensions, datable to 1592-1593.
+It is an oil-on-panel with 45 x 33 cm dimensions, datable to 1592-1593.

-The collection of Italian paintings is one of the most significant sections of the Borghese gallery: it has more than five hundred works chronologically and covers the entire period of development of the leading European schools of painting.
-Of these, no more than three hundred are presented in a permanent exhibition, and those that are stored in the gallery’s storerooms remain little known to the general public or specialists.
+The collection of Italian paintings is one of the most significant sections of the Borghese gallery: it has more than five hundred works chronologically.
+It covers the entire development period of the leading European schools of painting.
+Of these, no more than three hundred are presented in a permanent exhibition, and those stored in the gallery’s storerooms remain little known to the general public or specialists.

 The Flight into Egypt artwork, datable to 1592-1593, may have been given or sold by the Cavalier d’Arpino to his patron Scipione Borghese, since it was one of the paintings not confiscated from the artist in 1607

-Be that as it may, it was in the Borghese Collection in 1637, and, although Giacomo Manilli mentioned it to the Cavalier d’Arpino, it was not ascribed to him in the inventory of 1693.
+Be that as it may, it was in the Borghese Collection in 1637.
+Although Giacomo Manilli mentioned it to the Cavalier d’Arpino, it was not ascribed to him in the inventory of 1693.

-The theme of the Flight into Egypt has frequently offered a chance for a landscape like this one in which the exotic vegetation is depicted in an enchanted atmosphere.
+The theme of the Flight into Egypt has frequently offered a chance for a landscape like this one in which the exotic vegetation is depicted in a magical atmosphere.